tannerjared/MRI_Guide/antscorticalthickness.md

 ```

 ### Note
+* Whatever you type in place of <prefix> will be at the front of each file that it makes.
+If you're running the command line from a different file than where you want the output you need to put the desired directory in front of the prefix. (example: `/scans/subject/output` would replace <prefix>)

-Using this script is super helpful if you ever want to run shape analyses on cortical labels acquired from FreeSurfer.
+* Using this script is super helpful if you ever want to run shape analyses on cortical labels acquired from FreeSurfer.
 If you have a FreeSurfer dataset and this output from this script, you can run [MindBoggle](http://mindboggle.info/users/README.html).